Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 not industrially hardened
 ```

-The repository can now be cloned, installed, tested, inspected, partially schema-validated, and navigated more easily.
+The repository can now be cloned, installed, tested, inspected, partially schema-validated, hash-checked, and navigated more easily.

 However, it is not yet a production package.